aggviolinist/AWS_SA/secrets-manager/readme.md

 ```sh
 ./depoy.sh
 ```
-# 1. Retreving the Username and Password using Python
+# a.
+Retreving the Username and Password using Python
 ### Import boto3 to use that library
 ```sh
 pip install boto3